 3. Communities of Color are Disproportionately Impacted

-Due to systemic racism in health care and society as a whole, people of color routinely experience worse health care and have greater maternal health risks.
+Due to systemic racism in health care and society as a whole, people of color routinely experience worse healthcare and have greater maternal health risks.
 Black women are three times more likely to die during pregnancy than white women, and are more likely to seek an abortion.
 Threatening people of color’s right to reproductive care through legal and physical intimidation is white supremacy in action.
+And it has to stop.

 4. The Movement Is Fighting Back